livingdocsIO/documentation/content/enterprise/reference-docs/server-configuration/indexing/publication-index.md

   }
 }
 ```
-As with the channel-config, the metadata plugin can also have an entry `publicationIndex`.
+As with the project config, a metadata plugin can also have an entry `publicationIndex`.
 First of all, you need to set `enabled` to true so that indexing of this metadata plugin to the index is allowed.
 The `getValue` method is optional, if you don't define one, it will just index the whole value stored in the metadata entry.
 If you define `getValue`, you can return 3 things: